mdayku/twimc/PRD.md

 }
 ```

 **Versioning**: Each `/v1/generate` call creates a new version.
-Use `version` parameter to retrieve specific versions, or `POST /v1/restore/:facts_id` to create a new draft from a previous version.
+Use `version` parameter to retrieve specific versions, or `PUT /v1/drafts/:facts_id/:version/restore` to create a new draft from a previous version.

 **Draft Structure** (sections in markdown):
 - Recipient block and date